What Is Docker And How Should We Use It?

 $ docker images

-By executing the above command, you do not see anything, and it seems that nothing has happened; But a lot has happened behind the scenes.
+When you execute the above command, you see nothing, and nothing seems to have happened.
+But a lot has happened behind the scenes.
 When you use the run command, the client finds the Docker Image (Busybox), loads the container, and executes an order in that container.

 No command is referenced when the Docker run busybox command is executed.
 Therefore, after loading, the container executes an empty authority and exits.
 That is why nothing happens with the execution of the above order.
 Here is the power to send to the container: